France Investigates Ex-Minister Jack Lang Amid Epstein Links - PRESS AI WORLD

 Politics

-• French prosecutors have opened a preliminary investigation into Jack Lang and his daughter over ties to Jeffrey Epstein.
+• France opens a probe into former Culture Minister Jack Lang over links to Jeffrey Epstein.

-The French National Financial Prosecutor's Office has officially opened a preliminary investigation into former Culture Minister Jack Lang and his daughter, Caroline Lang, citing suspicions of "aggravated tax fraud laundering" linked to late financier Jeffrey Epstein.
-This action follows new revelations in the Epstein files released by the U.S. Department of Justice, which detail extensive correspondence and financial ties between Lang and Epstein from 2012 to 2019, the year of Epstein's death by suicide in jail, according to Channel News Asia and Reuters.
+The French National Financial Prosecutor's Office has initiated an investigation into former Culture Minister Jack Lang and his daughter, Caroline Lang, for alleged "aggravated tax fraud laundering" in connection with the late financier Jeffrey Epstein.
+The inquiry follows the release of documents by the U.S. Department of Justice that detail numerous interactions between the Lang family and Epstein, including requests for financial assistance, according to Al Jazeera, Channel News Asia, and Reuters.

 SHARE THIS ARTICLE: